Toad Day Out

 Toad Day Out is a pest control event which takes place in Queensland, Australia on the 29 March of each year.
 Its focus is to reduce the population of the invasive cane toad.
 The toads are caught live and unharmed.
 The day was originally advocated by politician Shane Knuth.
 Toads are captured and taken to be humanely destroyed.
 Prizes are awarded for children who find the heaviest toads, and schools which capture the most toads (by weight).
 Before they are destroyed, the toads are inspected, weighed and bagged.
-They are euthanized via exposure to CO₂ gas, ensuring a quick and painless death.
-Most end up being turned into fertilizer, some are used for research, and a few have been stuffed by a taxidermist.
+They are euthanized via exposure to carbon dioxide gas, ensuring a quick and painless death.
+Most end up being turned into fertilizer, some are used for research, and a few have been stuffed by taxidermists.